Want to learn how to fly RC helicopters? Do you want to eventually be able to pilot like this guy? :

 Keep the tilt small!

 After you have got a hang of making angled turns, it is now time to learn how to fly in ‘figure 8s’.
+This is the step where you stop being a total newbie to flying RC helicopters.
 At first, do not attempt to make small and sharp figure 8 maneuvers.
 It is recommended that you learn how to make large and gradual figure 8s before you proceed to sharp figure 8s.
 Unlike the previous lessons it is recommended that you practice figure 8s at a high altitude for crash safety.

 Take your time with the process of adapting yourself to how all the controls work together.
 This will prepare you and improve your dexterity to a level where you can perform advanced maneuvers with your RC helicopter.

-Remember to practice flying the figure 8s in both clockwise and counter-clockwise directions.
+Remember to practice flying the figure 8s in both clockwise and counter-clockwise directions - you can't be lopsided in learning how to fly RC helicopters!

-If you have taken your time to master hovering and turning, you should be skilled enough to start learning advanced maneuvers.
+If you have taken your time to master hovering, and other basics of how to fly RC helicopters, you should be skilled enough to start learning advanced maneuvers.
 However, remember that much of this will require a collective pitch helicopter.
 Due to its pricey nature and the HIGH risk of crashing from learning, I recommend that you practice these maneuvers in a flight simulator before attempting them on an actual helicopter!

 If it is your first time attempt at inverted flying, take your helicopter high up in altitude for crash safety!
 You can get into an inverted flight from either front flip, back flip or rolls.
 Personally, I find the roll variations easier.